On the theory of Gordan-Noether on homogeneous forms with zero Hessian (Improved version): Quaternary and quinary forms with zero Hessian

-is a polynomial with zero Hessian.
 Conversely, let $f$ be a homogeneous form in five variables with zero Hessian and assume that $f$ properly involves five variables.
-Then $f$ can be transformed into a homogeneous polynomial in the ring $S$ by means of a linear change of variables. \end{theorem}
+Then we can choose $\Delta$ such that $f$ can be transformed into a homogeneous polynomial in the algebra \(K[x_1, x_2][\Delta]\) by means of a linear change of variables. \end{theorem}